William Grant Broughton: Career in Australia

 In 1829, after being appointed Archdeacon of New South Wales by Prime Minister Arthur Wellesley, 1st Duke of Wellington, Broughton arrived in Sydney on the convict ship John.
 He was unenthusiastic about taking up the role in Australia and was reluctant to accept it, writing in his journal as he approached Sydney that "the expected termination of our voyage...occasions no sensation of joy".
 He moved into Tusculum, a villa in Potts Point, and was given positions on both the colony's Executive Council and Legislative Council.
-Broughton would go on to have a significant impact on politics in New South Wales until his retirement from the legislature in 1843, particularly in the development of its immigration and land policy, and used his experience at the East India Company to become one of the most knowledgable figures on the colony's economy.
+Broughton would go on to have a significant impact on politics in New South Wales until his retirement from the legislature in 1843, particularly in the development of its immigration and land policy, and used his experience at the East India Company to become one of the most knowledgeable figures on the colony's economy.
 Broughton's theology placed him somewhat outside the norm in Australia, where most Anglicans were Evangelical in their beliefs.
 The colony's chaplain Samuel Marsden at one point said that Broughton's churchmanship made him "perhaps too high a churchman for our mixt population".

 At the time of Broughton's arrival in Sydney, then part of the Diocese of Calcutta, the city had a population of 10,000 and was home to two churches: St Philip's and St James'.
 The Anglican church had long held a privileged position within the colony, but had begun to attract greater criticism, while the influence of the Catholic and Presbyterian churches had begun to grow.
 In the 1820s, the Church and School Lands Corporation had been set up to take control of one seventh of the uncleared land in the colony in order to generate income for the church.
 But the corporation had struggled to generate an income from its lands.
 Upon his arrival in Australia, Broughton learned that the Church and School Lands Corporation's charter had been suspended, and that the Anglican church's influence was waning and that the quality of church education was low.
 The church was reliant on funding received from the government to maintain and grow its presence in the colony.